TrelisResearch/arc-agi-2025/llm-python/README.md

 ## Repeated Runs with Statistical Analysis

-The tool supports running the same test multiple times to calculate robust performance statistics with mean and standard deviation calculations.
+The tool supports running the same test multiple times with **completely independent runs** to calculate robust performance statistics.

 ### Key Features

-- **Automatic repeated execution**: Run the same subset 1-10 times
+- **Independent execution**: Each run creates a fresh runner instance with no shared state
-- **Individual run logging**: Each run saves separately with run identifiers
+- **File-based aggregation**: Results are saved to individual files and loaded for final statistics
-- **Two success metrics**: Statistics for both "Turn 1 Only" and "All Turns" success rates
+- **Robust state management**: Explicit garbage collection and cleanup between runs prevents state spillover
-- **API failure handling**: Excludes timeout failures from statistical calculations
+- **Comprehensive validation**: Task data integrity validation and thread-safe execution
-- **Comprehensive output**: Individual run results plus aggregate statistics with confidence intervals
+- **Graceful failure handling**: Failed runs don't affect other runs - statistics calculated from successful runs only

 ### Usage Examples